 He leaves to cherish his children: Ricky, Tarajean, Racquel, siblings: Pauline and Roxi, Niece Joann and a host of other family members and friends.

-To send flowers to Torrence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Torrence Robbins, please visit our floral store.